IBM-Bluemix-Docs/voice-agent/api.md

 {:screen: .screen}
 {:tip: .tip}

-# Programming voice agents by using the API
+# Programming agents by using the API
 {: #api}

-You can control the behavior of your voice agent by defining action tags and state variables from within the {{site.data.keyword.conversationfull}} service.
-Action tags initiate actions that your voice agent takes during a conversation session, and state variables define voice agent characteristics that persist throughout the conversation unless otherwise changed.
+You can control the behavior of your agent by defining action tags and state variables from within the {{site.data.keyword.conversationfull}} service.
+Action tags initiate actions that your agent takes during a conversation session, and state variables define agent characteristics that persist throughout the conversation unless otherwise changed.
 {: shortdesc}

 Because {{site.data.keyword.iva_full}} is based on IBM Voice Gateway, the API works the same way.
 If you're familiar with Voice Gateway and SMS Gateway, you can use the same actions and state variables in your {{site.data.keyword.conversationshort}} dialogs with {{site.data.keyword.iva_short}}.
 See [Action tags and state variables in the Voice Gateway API](https://www.ibm.com/support/knowledgecenter/SS4U29/api.html) and [API for SMS Gateway](https://www.ibm.com/support/knowledgecenter/SS4U29/sms_api.html), respectively.